Chang Chi-kai

 Chang Chi-kai (張啓楷; born 21 December 1962) is a Taiwanese journalist, television personality, and politician.

 Education and career

-Chang earned a bachelor's degree in sociology from National Chung Hsing University's Taipei campus and a master's degree in political science from National Taiwan University.
-He was a deputy editor for Era News, and hosted political talk shows for Era Television and TVBS.
+Chang graduated from National Chung Hsing University with a bachelor's degree in sociology.
+In 2010, he earned a master's degree in political science from National Taiwan University.
+His master's thesis was titled, "The Political Economy of Taiwan's Special Budget Development from 1945 to 2008".

+Chang was a deputy editor for Era News, and hosted political talk shows for Era Television and TVBS.

 Chang was elected to the Legislative Yuan in January 2024 running as a party-list candidate affiliated with the Taiwan People's Party, and contested the deputy speakership, losing to Johnny Chiang.
 In the 11th Legislative Yuan, Chang joined a parliamentary friendship group for Czechia and Austria.
 In May 2024, he commented on the Law Governing the Legislative Yuan's Power.
 In July, Chang was named head of a task force set up to investigate the Ministry of Agriculture's importation of eggs from 2022 to 2023, when the ministry was led by Chen Chi-chung.
+In line with TPP regulations, Chang announced his resignation from the Legislative Yuan in January 2026.